Joseph M. Reeves: Entering naval aviation

-While in this command, Reeves worked hard to develop carrier aviation tactics, seeking to increase sortie rates and the use of dive-bombing.
-He proved these concepts by the success of his pilots and aircrew during the Navy's annual fleet exercises (known as "Fleet Problems").
+While in command of Langley, Reeves worked hard to develop carrier aviation tactics, seeking to increase sortie rates and the use of dive bombing.
+He proved these concepts by the success of his pilots and aircrew during the U.S. Navy's annual fleet exercises (known as "Fleet Problems").

-Reeves served on the Navy's General Board, June 1929–June 1930.
+Reeves served on the Navy's General Board from June 1929 to June 1930.
 Fifteen months later he became Senior Member of the Board of Inspection and Survey, Pacific Coast Section.
-Another tour at Mare Island followed and in June 1933 he became Commander, Battleships, Battle Force, with the rank of vice admiral.
-In July, he was assigned as Commander, Battle Force, U.S. Fleet, with the rank of admiral.
+Another tour at Mare Island Navy Yard followed and in June 1933 he became Commander, Battleships, Battle Force, with the temporary rank of vice admiral.
+In July 1933 he was assigned as Commander, Battle Force, United States Fleet, with the rank of admiral.

-On February 26, 1934, Admiral Reeves was designated Commander-in-Chief, U.S. Fleet.
+On 26 February 1934, Reeves was designated Commander-in-Chief, U.S. Fleet.
 He held this command until June 1936, when he was ordered to Washington, D.C., to serve on the General Board.
-He held the Board position until November 23, 1936, and retired seven days later.
+He held the Board position until 23 November 1936, and retired on 30 November 1936.

-Recall during World War II
+World War II

-The admiral's retirement was short-lived, as his nation again needed his services to fight another World War.
-Reeves was recalled to active duty on May 13, 1940, advanced to vice admiral on the retired list, and was attached to the Office of the Secretary of the Navy.
+World War II broke out in Europe on 1 September 1939, and Reeves was recalled to active duty on 13 May 1940, advanced to vice admiral on the retired list, and attached to the Office of the United States Secretary of the Navy.
 Reeves served simultaneously as Lend-Lease Liaison Officer from March 1941 to December 1945, Senior Military Member of the Munitions Assignments Board and Chairman of the Munitions Assignment Committee (Navy) from 13 February 1942 to 8 November 1945, and Chairman of the Joint Munitions Allocation Committee from 11 January 1944 to 2 September 1945.

-In diplomatic relations with the senior military representatives of the United Nations, Admiral Reeves displayed unusual qualities of leadership and rendered invaluable service in carrying out his duties.
+In diplomatic relations with the senior military representatives of the Allies during World war II, Reeves displayed unusual qualities of leadership and rendered invaluable service in carrying out his duties.
 His skill and initiative in bringing about the harmonious distribution of finished materials to meet the demands of all United Nations Services, were essential to the integration of the Allied military organization, and his brilliant analyses of the overall situation were substantial factors in executing logistic plans in accordance with strategic requirements.

-Reeves retired from the Navy as an Admiral in June 1947 and received the Distinguished Service Medal and Legion of Merit for his service.
-He spent his last years living in Maryland and died at the National Naval Medical Center in Bethesda, Maryland, on March 25, 1948.
+Reeves retired from the Navy as an admiral in June 1947 and received the Distinguished Service Medal and Legion of Merit for his service.
+He spent his last years living in Maryland and died at the National Naval Medical Center in Bethesda, Maryland, on 25 March 1948.

+Personal life

 Together with his wife Eleanor Watkins Reeves, Reeves had three children.